snowme34/blackjack-cli/Readme.md

 The rule is same as the one of the famous Blackjack game except this game does not support betting, doubling, splitting considering it is only a single-player game.

-## Design Choices

-### Structure of the Code

-This game has one class, Blackjack, several helper functions functioning like the static class in Java and a main file.

-The Blackjack was designed to encapsulate all the game-related functions.
-Each function representing a specific module in this game except the print functions since I believe it is more organized to separate each different print statements to avoid duplications.

-The card was originally designed to be another class but it was found to be not worth it.
-Instead, using helper functions inside a namespace and representing the cards with simply integers is more efficient.

-### Data Structures and Algorithms

-For simplicity, most data are stored in vectors.

-When calculating the score of Ace (which can be either 1 or 11), greedy algorithm was used to decide the best strategy to calculate the answer.

-### Tooling

-The choice of C++ is because personal familiarity with its standard libraries and grammars.

-Because this game is simply, only the standard libraries were used.